isabella232/limitless-flows-blueprint/blueprint/index.md

 ## The architect flows

-An Architect Flow is needed to send a customer question (from an incoming message) to Limitless.
+An Architect Flow is needed to send a customer question (from an incoming message) to Limitless GigCX.
 This blueprint contains the following flows:

-- **Open messaging** - Connect Limitless to your open messaging channels
+- **Open messaging** - Connect Limitless GigCX to your open messaging channels
-- **Chat** - Connect Limitless to your web chat channels (**Note**: This flow is compatible with web chat v1.1 & web chat v2)
+- **Chat** - Connect Limitless  GigCX to your web chat channels (**Note**: This flow is compatible with web chat v1.1 & web chat v2)
-- **Email** - Connect Limitless to your email channels
+- **Email** - Connect Limitless GigCX to your email channels

 You can import these flows from the "Architect Flows" GUI.
 For more information see, [Import or export a flow](https://help.mypurecloud.com/?p=2730 "Goes to the the Import or export a flow article") in the Genesys Cloud Resource Center.